syntevo/docs/src/SmartGit/Manual/Integrations/GitHub-integration.md

 3. In SmartGit, rerun through the *OAuth* setup again:
     1. open **Preferences**, section **Hosting Providers**
     2. **Add** a new **GitHub** hosting provider, as described above

+## GitHub Issue Selection

+If both of the following have been configured:
+- GitHub integration by configuring an [access token](#setup) that allows SmartGit to authenticate with GitHub.
+- [Bugtraq configuration](Bugtraq-links-to-issue-trackers.md) linking to the associated GitHub repository containing issues.

+SmartGit will then allow you to select an issue from the configured GitHub project at the following points:
+- From the hamburger **(≡)** menu above the **Commit View**, during **Commit** and **Amend last Commit** operations.
+- From the **Select** dropdown during interactive rebase operations, such as **Squash** in the **Journal** and **Graph Views**.

+> [!NOTE]
+> - Draft issues in GitHub will not be available for selection in SmartGit.
+These need to be converted to full issues and associated to a GitHub repository.
+> - Issues that have been closed on GitHub will not be available for selection.
+>   You may need to reopen an issue for it to be selectable within SmartGit.
+> - GitHub changed its [Project design](https://docs.github.com/en/enterprise-server@3.16/issues/planning-and-tracking-with-projects/learning-about-projects/about-projects) in 2024, and new GitHub Projects are now created at Organization level, and can be linked to one or more repositories.

 ## Troubleshooting Possible Problems & Solutions